7 traits your engineering website must improve if you’re serious about generating new leads

 A great way of link building is to get listed in as many quality local and national web directories as possible.
 Your business might be already listed in a few directories.
 It’s important to build these links and also ensure they are consistent (contain the identical address, name and telephone number etc.)

-A Local Citation is a service that will check all the online directories you are listed in.
+Local Citation is a service that will check all the online directories you are listed in.
 The citation will ensure all entries contain identical listings and a chosen keyword.
 A report will list any steps taken to improve your listing status.
 Your business details are added to new directories relevant to the engineering industry.

 Be sure to add a Google Map of your location to your site.
 It helps Google identify your website as the official business site of the location.
 It also helps your customers find and navigate to your premises.

-Return On Investment
+7. Ensure a Return On Investment

 The term ‘what can be measured can be managed’ is a given for any engineer.
 It needs to be easy to measure site performance to get the best return on investment.
+The bottom line should be generating new client enquiries or sales, all other performance indicators should only be used to guide you towards your goal.

 Web Traffic